Click to add text...

 Sam & Dave hit the Hot 100 chart a total of 13 times from January of 1966 through March of 1969.
 (13) Their careers lost their spark in 1968 when Stax’s distribution deal with Atlantic ended.
 Since Sam & Dave were signed with Atlantic, not Stax, they no longer had access to the production team of Hayes and Porter or the house band of Booker T. And the MG’s, and their records took a dip in quality.
 Though the switch of labels was unfortunate, what really caused the duo's demise was their volatile relationship.

 While the pair had enormous creative energy, they frequently fought off-stage.
 Nicknamed "Double Dynamite", Sam & Dave became famous for their energetic live performances during the late '60s, which complimented the overall high quality of their studio work.
 They may have communicated on-stage, but behind the scenes, it was reported that the duo could hardly stand each other's presence.
-The tension caused Sam & Dave to part ways in 1970, just a few years after their heyday.
+The tension caused Sam & Dave to part ways in June of 1970, just a few years after their heyday.
 (16)

 Moore had his own take on the dissolution of Sam & Dave.
 "Dave and I didn't speak for 12 1/2 years," Moore said.
 "It was really bad.
 And I was getting into drugs; jumped in there for 15 years.
 I was addicted.
 And he had his own problems."
 They eventually reunited, only to break up again, a cycle they'd repeat until 1981, when they parted ways for good after a New Year’s Eve show in San Francisco.
 (18)